-The all-time leader in wins in lacrosse history at Clark, Jeff Cohen returns for his ninth season on the Cougar sidelines in 2018.
-His 63 coaching victories are more than a third of the program's all-time wins which began back in 1989.
+The all-time leader in wins in lacrosse history at Clark, Jeff Cohen returns for his 10th season on the Cougar sidelines in 2019.
+His 72 coaching victories are more than a third of the program's all-time wins which began back in 1989.

 In 2015 as Cohen guided the Scarlet and White to a school-record tying eight victories and had a pair of first-team all-conference performers.